Filter Tags

 • Social services

 The employees of the Social Services department advise, support and arrange help for families with children, young people and adolescents in difficult life situations.
 They are also the point of contact for potential or actual threats to children's welfare and look after unaccompanied foreign minors.
-You can reach the social services staff via the entrance management by telephone on 05361 28-2827 or by email at ema@stadt.wolfsburg.de during the opening hours of the City of Wolfsburg.
+You can reach the social services staff via the entrance management by telephone on 05361 28-2827 or by e-mail at ema@stadt.wolfsburg.de during the opening hours of the City of Wolfsburg.

 Open Open consultation hours